 Introduction

-The region around a magnet where its poles exhibit a force of attraction or repulsion is called
+A magnetic field is the region around a magnet where its poles exert forces of attraction or repulsion.

 Comprehending the Magnetic Field